10 Questions To Ask a Financial Advisor

-A history of complaints and disciplinary action is a sign of a potential problem.
+A financial advisor with a history of complaints and disciplinary action is not a good pick.
 Check with the Securities and Exchange Commission, the Financial Industry Regulatory Authority and your state regulators to review the background of financial advisors you’re considering.
 Be wary of anyone who has broken the law or violated guidelines in the past.

 4. What Services Do You Provide?